ashachakre0906/Code-Quiz/README.md

 ## Title of the project
 Code-Quiz
 ## Decsription of the project
-`Code-Quiz` application to test user's knowledge of javascript.Users needs to answer the question based on the time alloted.`Timer` will deduct 10 secs for selecting every incorrect answer.User should see the final score at the end of the game.`View high score` button should display the scores.`Goback`button should take the user back to Welcome quiz screen and `clear scores` should clear all the scores.
+`Code-Quiz` application to test user's knowledge of javascript.User needs to answer the question based on the time given.`Timer` will deduct 10 secs for selecting every incorrect answer.User should see the final score at the end of the game.`View high score` button should display the scores.`Goback`button should take the user back to Welcome quiz screen and `clear scores` should clear all the scores.

 ## Links